labmus-ufrj/Animove/docs/docs/analysis/score-gradient.md

 Two possible files can be used here:
 1. Trackamate's whole save file
     * Ideal option overall.
     * Mandatory if you only have spots and no tracks.
+In this case, a mean score of every spot on each frame will be calculated.
     * **If there are any tracks, all spots outside them will get filtered out.**
 2. Output of trackmate's `Export tracks to XML file` export action.
     * Only spots in tracks get saved in this file, so only them will be considered.